tummychow/lannoc/README.md

 Lannoc retains Lanyon's sidebar and provides easy sorting of the sidebar contents (which was a royal *pain* with Liquid templates).
 Anything which specifies the `weight` key in the front matter will be added to the sidebar.
 Items are sorted by ascending weight.
 The homepage has a weight of zero.
 Generally you want that to appear first in the sidebar, but nothing's stopping you from adding negative weights.

+Don't add the `weight` key to an item with `kind: "tag"`. nanoc will probably crash, because items with `kind: "tag"` have no path to link to on the sidebar.

 ## Deployment

-Links between pages of the generated site are relative; therefore the site can be deployed directly to GitHub Pages.
-To take advantage of the ATOM feeds, you'll need to set the `base_url` in nanoc.yaml.
+Links between pages of the generated site are relative; therefore the site can be deployed directly to GitHub Pages or any similar environment.
+You'll need to create a Git repository in the output directory, since GitHub doesn't have first-class support for nanoc (ie it doesn't compile nanoc sites on the server - for good reason, since nanoc allows arbitrary code injection).
+You'll still need to set the `base_url` in nanoc.yaml (required for Atom feeds).

 ## Drafts